Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 ## Web Interface
 -----------------

-To access Secret Server, navigate to your organization’s URL and login using your administrator credentials.
+To access Secret Server, navigate to your organization's URL and login using your administrator credentials.
 The first time you login your screen will look like this: